across the world

 Barrier 2: Limited Resources

 Accounting professionals often compete for resources that are already limited in their company.
 Though automation is proven to be helpful in financial reporting, its benefits should also be acquired by other business aspects.

-Tip: Prepare an effective ROI formula and include quality based measured apart from including cost-effective measures.
+Tip: Prepare an effective ROI formula and include quality-based measures apart from cost-effective measures.
 The objective is to obtain a comparable and accurate measure.
-Also, consider minimizing employee turnover, reducing rework, allocate higher-value tasks to the workforce, and improve their technological learning.
+Also, consider minimizing employee turnover, reducing rework, allocating higher-value tasks to the workforce, and improving their technological learning.

 Barrier 3: Standardization Delays Implementation of Automation

-It requires standardization to implement any new IT system, and many companies do the same for RPA.
+Implementing any new IT system requires standardization, and many companies do the same for RPA.
 But, this may take a lot of time and can result in operational disruptions and delay in RPA implementation.

-Tip: You can standardize the process as you start making use of RPA.
+Tip: You can standardize financial reporting services as you start making use of RPA.
 This will save time and prevent the operations from getting disturbed.
 However, you need to be aware because, in some instances where the result will be different from the result delivered by humans, you should automate the process only after standardizing it.